-For Fiji’s most immersive hiking adventure, venture on a four-day trek across Viti Levu, the country’s largest island.
-Talanoa Treks offers a guided hike through the villages of Naga, Nubutautau and Navala, on which you’ll spend each night in a village as you learn about Fijian culture through food and warm hospitality.
-Treks lead through grasslands, lush forests, along streams and to waterfalls, including the impressive Nabalesere cascade.
+For Fiji’s most immersive hiking adventure, venture on a three-day trek across Viti Levu, the country’s largest island.
+Talanoa Treks offers a guided hike through the villages of Naga and Nubutautau, on which you’ll spend each night in a village as you learn about Fijian culture through food and warm hospitality.
+Treks lead through grasslands, lush forests, along streams, and to waterfalls, including the impressive Nabalesere cascade.
 Expect to scramble across rocky crags, through mud puddles and across creek beds during vigorous days.
 (Don’t wear shoes you’re too attached to.)

 Expect deep expertise from your leader, as Fijian guides know these mountains better than anyone.
 Joji Tamani, one of Fiji’s most experienced hikers, helped set the course for Eco Challenge Fiji: The World’s Toughest Race.

 Best hike for waterfalls

 7km (4.3 miles) round trip; 3–4 hours; easy to moderate

 On Taveuni, Fiji’s appropriately nicknamed Garden Island, you’ll discover a trio of impressive mist-making waterfalls in Bouma National Heritage Park.
 The first and tallest of them, Tavoro Falls is reached via a flat 10-minute walk along a manicured pathway.
 This makes the swimming hole ideal for young families or travelers not comfortable with steep climbs but who might still enjoy jumping off a ledge behind the curtain into the cool pool below.
 Further waterfalls in the park involve a trek up a steep and oftentimes slick path across a stream and into a hardwood forest.
 Yet views of Taveuni’s coastline and palm tree groves from the trail make even the most exhausted hikers feel inspired.